M1k3G0/Win10_LTSC_VP9_Installer/README.md

 3) Copy all attached files *.Appx and *.AppxBundle to the directory "C:\Program Files\WindowsApps\"

 4) Run script 'install_2025_step3.bat' for x64 (or 'install_2022_step3_x86.bat' for x32) - rigth click as Administrator (or run commands *.ps1 line by line).
+Fix and run nvidia_fix.bat

-5) Check that all 5 functions are installed using OOAPB.exe ( oo-software.com/en/ooappbuster )
+5) Check that all 7 functions are installed using OOAPB.exe

 6) Start browser and check that VP9 works - youtu.be/N1-Jmq7BLFE
 We look at the 'GPU' in the Task Manager, in 4k ('2160p60fps') load will be >30%.

 Install browser extension 'enhanced_h264ify' to check all codecs is ON in browser.
 Remove all blocking.
 After check the extension can be disabled.
 Also the extension block any codecs if you want...

-7) After install Webp Image Extensions I have problem with pic-preview videos on youtube (in Firefox).
-If you have same problem, uninstall this extension via OOAPB.exe (run as Administrator, flag Webp -> Remove -> Current User).
-Also removed HEIF Image Extensions (requires paid HEVC).

-8) If you have any other problems during installation, goto point 1 again or try using older versions of files:
+7) If you have any problems during installation, goto point 1 again or try using older versions of files:

 step3_x64_old.ps1 - ver.
 2019/10
 step3_x64.ps1 - ver.
 2020/07